-Welcome to the Oxford Area School District (OASD)
+Welcome to the Oxford Area School District

 This handbook is designed to assist parents in becoming better acquainted with their child's elementary school experience.
 The elementary school years are most important as they introduce children to the formal learning process.
-It is the objective of the OASD to make this experience positive and fruitful.
+It is the objective of the Oxford Area School District to make this experience positive and fruitful.

-The goal of the OASD is to provide a solid foundation grounded in the basic fundamental skills making life-long learning a reality.
+The goal of the Oxford Area School District is to provide a solid foundation grounded in the fundamental skills making life-long learning a reality.
 The elementary program emphasizes reading, spelling, grammar and writing, mathematics, science, health, social studies and geography, art, music, and physical education.

 Our responsibility is to nurture and develop the whole child.
 This is achieved through a variety of guided experiences, which allows each individual child to grow and develop at his/her own rate.
-The elementary school program, while providing standards based instruction, also emphasizes the social and emotional growth of each child.
+The elementary school program, while providing standards-based instruction, also emphasizes the social and emotional growth of each child.

 Successful achievement and growth during the elementary school years requires cooperation between the school and the home.
-The OASD elementary schools will work cooperatively with parents in bringing about a more positive and rewarding experience for the children.
+The Oxford Area School District elementary schools will work cooperatively with parents in bringing about a more positive and rewarding experience for the children.
 The schools urge parents to take an active interest in school activities and support them through attendance and visitation.